Pleasant Rowland: Pleasant Company and American Girl

 The American Girl doll "Samantha Parkington" on display at the American Girl Place in 2007.

 In 1986, Rowland founded Pleasant Company to manufacture American Girl dolls.
 She had saved $1.2 million from textbook royalties and invested the majority of those savings into the project.
 The American Girl product line aimed to teach aspects of American history through a six-book series from the perspective of a girl living in that period.
 The company would go on to produce dolls, books, and historically accurate accessories (now known as the Historical Characters.)
 Rowland described the American Girl dolls as "chocolate cake with vitamins": incorporating imagination, play, and history.

 According to several interviews, Rowland was inspired to create the American Girls Collection during a vacation in Colonial Williamsburg in 1984.
 “I remember sitting on a bench in the shade, reflecting on what a poor job schools do of teaching history, and how sad it was that more kids couldn't visit this fabulous classroom of living history," Rowland said.
 "Was there some way I could bring history alive for them, the way Williamsburg had for me?”
 Rowland would also recall being struck by the project as the vision of financier and philanthropist John D. Rockefeller Jr., who helped finance the 18th-century historical reconstruction.

 Rowland worked with Valerie Tripp, a close friend and colleague from Addison-Wesley, to develop characters for the first line of dolls.
 Each character represented a different period of American history.
 The first three characters were Kirsten Larson, a Swedish immigrant who settled with her extended family in the 1850s Minnesota Territory; Samantha Parkington from the Progressive Era; and Molly McIntire, a character living during World War II.
 Initially, the dolls and their accessories were only available via mail-order catalog.
 The first manufacturing and distribution center was in a warehouse in Madison, Wisconsin, later moving their corporate offices to Middleton, Wisconsin.

 American Girl headquarters in Middleton, Wisconsin, in 2012.

-In the first two years of Pleasant Company, sales grew from $1.7 million to $7.6 million worth of product.
+In the first two years of Pleasant Company, sales grew from $1.7 million to $7.6 million.
 In the third year of operations, Rowland was diagnosed with breast cancer.
 "I cut the ribbon on the new warehouse in the morning and went into the hospital that afternoon to have surgery," Rowland said.
 "Throughout chemotherapy and radiation I never missed a day of work, and work is probably what saved me.
 Pleasant Company was on such a roll.
 I loved what I was doing, and after all my mind didn't have cancer.
 I just got through."